fbpx

 Barcelona: Aside from being on the coast, people love Barcelona’s weather, architecture, (think Gaudi and Sagrada de Familia), as well as access to northern Spain and southern France.
 If you’re considering moving here, be aware that Catalan is the main language spoken among locals, although most people also speak Spanish.
 It’s also important to note that with the massive influx of tourists and foreigners, non-locals may feel less welcomed compared to other cities in the country.

-Valencia: As a coastal city with a population of 800,000, Valencia has become a hot destination for foreigners looking to relocate to Spain.
+Valencia: A coastal city that is the third largest city in Spain.
+It’s quickly become a hot destination for digital nomads, families, and retirees.
 Compared to Madrid and Barcelona, Valencia’s cost of living is significantly lower.
 The city’s relaxed vibe, year-round sunshine, easy beach access, and friendly people, make Valencia one of the best places to live in Spain as an American.

 Sevilla: In addition to being the capital of Andalusia, Sevilla is a small city with a lot of history.
 Along with being in the most affordable region of Spain, Sevilla is known as the second cheapest city in both the country and Europe.
 For those who want to fully immerse into Spanish culture and love the heat – Sevilla has your name on it!

 Before starting your search for a place to live, think about how you envision your life in Spain.
 For instance, if you’re a social person who doesn’t like to live alone, consider getting a roommate.
-If you’re someone who prefers privacy, there are plenty of options for you too.
+If you’re someone who prefers privacy, then your own apartment is the way to go.
+Here are some resources to help you find your future home:

 • Idealista is commonly used by locals and expats to find a room, apartment or home through an owner or realtor.